31 May

 Although they were not commercially successful at the time, the band’s uncompromising approach and willingness to explore the darker corners of urban life had a seismic influence on generations of musicians, from David Bowie to R.E.M. and beyond.
 The Velvet Underground's gritty sound and unflinching subject matter laid the groundwork for punk, alternative, and indie rock, proving that music could be a vehicle for artistic honesty and social provocation.
 Their collaborations with Warhol also helped bridge the worlds of rock, visual art, and avant-garde cinema, making them a foundational force in the development of multimedia art and underground culture in New York City.

-Jefferson Airplane, as pioneers of the psychedelic rock movement, crafted a unique sound that became the anthem of the counterculture revolution.
-Their hits, such as 'White Rabbit' and 'Somebody to Love', not only captured the spirit of the 'Summer of Love' but also showcased their blend of surreal lyricism and electrifying performances.
-Grace Slick’s powerful vocals and the band’s fearless embrace of experimentation were instrumental in shaping the San Francisco music scene.
-Their album 'Surrealistic Pillow' stands as a defining work of the era, blending folk-rock roots with mind-expanding soundscapes.
-Jefferson Airplane's association with major 60s music festivals, including Woodstock and Monterey Pop, further solidified their influence.
+Jefferson Airplane emerged as pioneers of the psychedelic rock movement, crafting a unique sound that became the definitive anthem of the counterculture revolution.
+Their breakout hits, such as 'White Rabbit' and 'Somebody to Love', not only captured the explosive spirit of the 1967 'Summer of Love' but also showcased their potent blend of surreal lyricism and electrifying performances.
+Grace Slick’s powerful, commanding vocals and the band’s fearless embrace of musical experimentation were instrumental in shaping the historic San Francisco music scene centred in the Haight-Ashbury district.

 With 'Pet Sounds', The Beach Boys transitioned from being America’s teenage soundtrack to pioneers of the studio-as-instrument era, laying the foundation for generations of artists to treat pop as a more serious, expressive art form.